a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

 <div class="code-details">
   <ul>
     <li>
       <p><strong>Lines 12-13: </strong>The first thing we do is verify that the email address provided by the user has not been registered.
-If a `User` already exists with the same email address, the request is aborted.</p>
+If a <code>User</code> already exists with the same email address, the request is aborted.</p>
       <div class="note note-flex">
         <div class="note-icon">
           <i class="fa fa-pencil" aria-hidden="true"></i>